wogong/pytorch-office_finetune/README.md

 # PyTorch-AlexNet_Finetune

-A pytorch implementation for fine-tuning AlexNet on Office dataset.
+A PyTorch implementation for fine-tuning AlexNet on Office dataset.

 ## Environment